Mann-Patel-1/Green-House-Simulation/README.md

+# GreenHouse Simulation
-To run this Program follow the following step:
+### To run this Program follow the following step:

   1. First, Download the Green_House_simulation_System.zip and extract it then in terminal go
   2. In the terminal navigate to the file where you have this folder extracted